alexbevi/alexbevi.github.com/source/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

 ---
 layout: post
-title: "Recovering a WiredTiger collection from a corrupt MongoDb Installation"
+title: "Recovering a WiredTiger collection from a corrupt MongoDB Installation"
 date: 2016-02-10 20:38:38 -0500
 comments: true
 categories: [mongodb, wired-tiger, devops]
 ---

+{% img right /images/MongoDB-Logo-Knockout.jpg %}

 Recently at work, we experienced a series of events that could have proven to be catastrophic for one of our datasets.
 We have a daily process that does daily cleanup, but relies on the presence of control data that is ETL'd in from another process.